Australia’s Home Energy Efficiency Certifications Explained

 NatHERS is used as a preventative tool, ensuring that buildings are constructed in a way that reduces an occupants reliance on artificial heating and cooling.
 The rating system can also be used to predict the thermal performance of an existing building, providing energy-efficient solutions with little to no additional construction costs.

-The rating can go on to be used by homeowners, builders, certifiers, and in some cases local, state, or national governments to advise and meet the mandatory requirements of the area.
-If you are looking for an assessment report, our experts can help you to get a energy rating report for your home or residential buildings by using the NatHERS software.
+Only professionals can conduct NatHERS ratings as all measuring software is custom-built.
+The rating can go on to be used by homeowners, builders, certifiers and in some cases local, state or national governments to advise and meet the mandatory requirements of the area.

 - Energy efficiency with and without Greenpower